 “Y4C has helped many of my students with anxiety be calmer in certain subject areas and before tests - especially math.
 It has helped many of my students to be more aware of what helps them be the best they can be.
 It has really helped me be more patient and calmer, have more energy in the afternoons."

 "Practicing yoga in the classroom helps me feel more relaxed.
 I am more patient with the children.
 I am able to remain calm during stressful and anxious situations that may occur during the day."

-The bottom line is: it is not enough to teach mindfulness to students - at Yoga 4 Classrooms, we believe school leaders and teachers need to nurture themselves.
+The bottom line is this: it is not enough to teach mindfulness to students - at Yoga 4 Classrooms, we believe school leaders, teachers and other school professionals need to nurture themselves.
 Embodied contemplative practices can provide an amazing opportunity leading to personal transformation, providing the foundation for systemic transformation.
 Embracing the concept of self-care and personal mindfulness, teachers will not only improve their own well-being, but also support their classrooms and the larger community.

 From our standpoint, there is no doubt teacher health and resilience should be made a priority in education policy.
 What are your thoughts?

 For more information about contemplative practices for educators:Developing Mindfulness for School Leaders - Education Week